LIMITED LEGAL SERVICES · INFORMATION FOR CLIENTS · PARTICIPATING LAWYERS

 Frequently Asked Questions

 This section addresses common questions about the Limited Legal Services Project.
 It will be updated from time to time as the need to clarify project resources and processes arises.
-Please send questions to John-Paul Boyd at email@example.com.
+If you are a lawyer and have questions about the project, please send them to John-Paul Boyd at email@example.com.

 Joining the roster

 Easy.
 First, send a photo of yourself and a short, three- to four-sentence bio to John-Paul Boyd at the Canadian Research Institute for Law and the Family.
 Second, go to www.surveymonkey.com/r/B9SS862 and tell us about the areas of law in which you'd like to provide limited scope services and the sorts of specific services you'd like to provide.
 Be sure to fill out the identification questions at the end so we know to whom your responses belong.
 Third, watch the introductory video for an overview of the project, information about how we'll be collecting data and a description of the very limited things we're going to ask you to do as a participant in this proect.
 Within a week, your information will be posted to the project roster and you will receive a pack of business-card sized survey reminders to give to your clients when you finish a limited scope file.